INTRODUCTION

 In this gloomy quarter where the sun seldom peeked, hungry philosophers carved out new religious systems from scraps of past beliefs; here you could order a deity to your liking, just like ordering furniture or a dress.

-- "We've been waiting," - Claudius shouted, waving a black staff over the heads of the audience. - "You'll burn, because you didn't honor the altars and servants of heaven, now neither science nor politics will help you!.. you can pray but prayer won't save you, the judgment is decreed, and you've all been condemned to death under the heavenly banner."
+- "We've been waiting," - Claudius shouted, waving a black staff over the heads of the audience. - "You'll burn, because you didn't honor the altars and servants of heaven, now neither science nor politics will help you!.. you can pray but prayer won't save you, judgment has been decreed, and you've all been condemned to death under the heavenly banner."

 Remembering all the events that preceded the destruction of the Earth, I can say with certainty that the panic began to spread from the Vera quarter.
 At a time when ordinary life was still going on in the rest of the city, which occupied more than a thousand square miles, scenes reminiscent of the last days of the Earth were already taking place around the temples.
 Huge crowds of people, predominately women, randomly rushed from one altar to another; fell to their knees, crawled in the dust on stone slabs, prayed or cursed.
 The measured beats of huge brass gongs merged with funeral chants and the wild cries of the soothsayers.
 Here, at the foot of the altars, that great horror was born, which subsequently caused millions of people to commit suicide before the Earth met the comet.